kevinedw/Executive-Dashboard/README.md

 * Power BI
 * Excel

-Data was imported into Power BI from exported csv files or connection to Salesforce.
+Data was imported into Power BI from exported csv files or connection to CRM.